thelfer/tfel/docs/web/tfel-material.md

 bool b = ph.is_isotropic();
 ~~~~

 `b` will have the value `true`.

-#### The `InclusionDistribution class`

-The `InclusionDistribution class` is an abstract class which represents a distribution
-of inclusions.
-It is a child of the `Phase class`.
-There are 4 child `class` of the `InclusionDistribution class`:

- - `SphereDistribution` (distribution of spheres)
- - `IsotropicDistribution` (isotropic distribution of ellipsoids)
- - `TransverseDistribution` (transverse isotropic distribution of ellipsoids)
- - `OrientedDistribution` (aligned distribution of ellipsoids)

-Each `class` has a unique attribute `inclusion` (which is of type `Inclusion`, see below),
-and a method, `computeMeanLocalisator`, which computes the average of the localisation
-tensor on the distribution.
-This function is mainly used in the computation of the homogenization
-schemes (see below).

-These `class` are currently available in 3d only.
+Hence,
+when a `ParticulateMicrostructure` is instantiated,
+it automatically instantiates a `Phase` object corresponding to
+the attribute `matrixPhase`.
+However, we note that the user can
+construct a microstructure without using `Phase` instantiation
+himself.

 #### The `Inclusion class`

+Before describing the `InclusionDistribution class`, we must describe
-The `Inclusion class` is characterized by
+the `Inclusion class`.
+This latter is characterized by
 its unique attribute: `semiLengths`.
 It is a `std::array` of `N`
 lengths, which are the semi-lengths of the ellipsoid/ellipse,
 where `N` is the dimension considered (2 or 3).